03 November 1990

 City below

-Pike Place Market is a Seattle icon.
-It is a 9-acre public farmers' market located along the downtown waterfront.
+Pike Place Market is another Seattle icon.
+It is a 9-acre public farmers' market situated along the downtown waterfront.
+It was a cool place to visit.

 Pike Place Market